nodejs/security-wg/README.md

   directly delegated to by the CTC).
 - Define and maintain policies and procedures for the coordination of security concerns within the external Node.js open source ecosystem.
-- Offer help to npm package maintainers to fix high-impact security
+- Offer help to npm package maintainers to fix high-impact security bugs
 - Maintain and make available data on disclosed security vulnerabilities in:
   - the core Node.js project
   - other projects maintained by the Node.js Foundation technical group